Alum Rock Park: Animals

 Bird species found in the park include red-tailed hawk, red-shouldered hawk, Cooper's hawk, American kestrel, turkey vulture, wild turkey, mallard, great blue heron, green heron, Steller's jay, great egret, snowy egret, and California quail.
 Owls that are native to the park are the western screech owl, barn owl, great horned owl, and northern pygmy owl.
 The northern pygmy owl unlike most owl species is active from dawn to dusk.
 Larger wildlife includes black-tailed deer, gray foxes, bobcats, and the occasional mountain lions.
 There has been an increase in the mountain lion population in the San Francisco Bay Area.
 Smaller wildlife would include the darkling beetle, Eurypelma californicum (tarantula), black widow, and Pacific tree frog.
 Two species of lizards that are native to the park are southern alligator lizard and western fence lizard.
 Native fish that can be found in Penetencia Creek are the California roach and riffle sculpin.

 Rattlesnakes (specifically, the northern Pacific rattlesnake: Crotalus oreganus) are known to be active during the summer months.
 They can occasionally be seen shading themselves in the foliage along the trails.
 Other snakes that are native to the park include the California kingsnake, California mountain kingsnake, Rosy boa, Pacific gopher snake, and Western yellow-bellied racer, all are harmless, nonvenomous and can also be found along the trails.

 Yellow-Eyed Ensatina (Ensatina eschscholztii xanthoptica), California Slender Salamanders (Batrachoseps attenuatus), and Arboreal Salamanders (Aneides lugubris) can be found in the wooded areas of the park.

+Photo Gallery

+This is a defunct Grotto from Alum Rock Park.
+Natural spring water mixed with sulfur used to leak out.
+It may've stopped due to recent earthquakes or floods.